RicoQ/Kube_Rancher_vCenter/README.md

 docker logs <container-id>  2>&1 | grep "Bootstrap password:"
 ```

-- Change the password to whatyou want and "Voilà" it is done!
+- Change the password to what you want and "Voilà" it is done!

 ## Contributing